Q. Is early move-in allowed?

 The easiest way to get directions would be to search the postcode on Google maps and find the directions on there.

-Q. How to get to train station /airport to the property?
+Q. How to get to the train station /airport to the property?

 There may be many different transportation options like cab pre-book to the property before your arrival.